CedricChauvet/Safe-Cook/docker/README.md

-#### Ceci est notre image, pytorch est indispensable pour utiliser Yolo.
+#### This is our image, pytorch is essential to use Yolo.
    FROM pytorch/pytorch:1.13.1-cuda11.6-cudnn8-runtime

 ### creation du conteneur